ABOUT KARAMAH

 While our research and programs are the platform on which KARAMAH stands, it is our networks of scholars, alumnae, and leaders who extend the reach of KARAMAH’s knowledge to a global scale.
 Our alumnae become educators and advocates for the rights of Muslim women, and collectively we build a global community rooted in respect and dignity.

-In creating KARAMAH, Dr. al-Hibri’s foremost goal was to advance Muslim women’s knowledge of their rights and to empower them in the march towards greater participation in their civil societies and the global community.
+In founding KARAMAH, Dr. al-Hibri’s foremost goal was to advance Muslim women’s knowledge of their rights and to empower them in the march towards greater participation in their civil societies and the global community.
 What began in 1993 as a small group of dedicated individuals quickly grew into a vibrant and distinguished organization.

-Since 2003, KARAMAH has developed a set of intensive and highly-esteemed educational workshops in the U.S. and abroad.
+Since then, KARAMAH developed a set of intensive and highly-esteemed educational workshops in the U.S. and abroad.
 These programs offer a core set of courses about the gender-equitable principles of Islamic law, and help participants develop leadership and conflict resolution skills.
 The training aims to equip women with the tools necessary to make a beneficial difference from within their own religious contexts.
 In addition to our educational programs, KARAMAH has built a network of Muslim women jurists, lawyers and leaders who contribute to equitable Islamic legal scholarship.

 Throughout the years, KARAMAH’s views on legal issues related to Islam have been solicited by various audiences, including branches of the U.S. and other governments, the media, academicians and a host of other human rights organizations.
 Today, KARAMAH has a talented team based in Washington, D.C. focused on expanding both the educational programs and research endeavors in the U.S., as well as in Europe and the Middle East.